 Danau Toba Sumatra, Indonesia Travel Guide

-Sipiso-piso Waterfall & Tongging: On the northern rim of the Toba caldera, about a 2-3 hour drive from Tuk Tuk (via the bridge at Pangururan to the mainland and then northbound).
+Sipiso-piso Waterfall & Tongging: On the northern rim of the Toba caldera, about a 2-3 hour drive from Tuk Tuk (via the bridge at Pangururan to the continent and subsequently northbound).
 Sipiso-piso ranks among Indonesia's tallest waterfalls, plunging over 120 meters into a gorge.
 Views of Lake Toba are magnificent from its viewpoint.
-Combine this with a make a stop at Tongging village, located on the northern shore of the lake, for picturesque views from a different perspective.
+Combine this with a make a pause at Tongging village, positioned on the northern shore of the lake, for picturesque views from a different perspective.

 Berastagi (Karo Highlands): A hill town about 2-3 a drive of hours from Medan, or 4-5 hours from Parapat.
 It showcases traditional Karo Batak villages, a distinct Batak sub-culture.